 Robotics Clubs and the FIRST Robotics Competition

-Dean Kamen, an inventor inventor, entrepreneur, and advocate for science and technology in schools, wanted to share his passion with kids across the nation; as a result, he developed FIRST (For Inspiration and Recognition of Science and Technology).
-Providing students with an opportunity to compete in the FIRST Robotics Competition, robotics clubs across the country are bringing together students off varying backgrounds to design, build, and create their own robots.
+Dean Kamen, an inventor, entrepreneur, and advocate for science and technology in schools wanted to share his passion with kids across the nation; as a result, he developed FIRST (For Inspiration and Recognition of Science and Technology).
+Providing students with an opportunity to compete in the FIRST Robotics Competition, robotics clubs across the country are bringing together students from varying backgrounds to design, build, and create their own robots.

 As Kamen established the vision of FIRST, the program is intended to “create a world where science and technology are celebrated… where young people dream of becoming science and technology heroes.”
 For robotics clubs who are interested in competing in the competition, FIRST will send students and their mentor(s) a “kit of parts” and a set of rules.
 From here, “Teams build robots from the parts and enter them in competitions designed by Dean Kamen […] and a committee of engineers and other professionals.”
 While FIRST aims to inspire, engage, and encourage students of both middle and high school ages, this opportunity also “redefines winning for these students because they are rewarded for excellence in design, demonstrated team spirit, gracious professionalism and maturity, and the ability to overcome obstacles.
 Scoring the most points is a secondary goal.
 Winning means building partnerships that last.”